bitburner-official/bitburner-src/markdown/bitburner.reactnode.md

 ## ReactNode type

-A stand-in for the real React.ReactNode.
-A [ReactElement](./bitburner.reactelement.md) is rendered dynamically with React. number and string are displayed directly. boolean, null, and undefined are ignored and not rendered.
-An array of ReactNodes will display all members of that array sequentially.
+A stand-in for the real `React.ReactNode` type.
+A [ReactElement](./bitburner.reactelement.md) is rendered dynamically with React.
+ReactNodes of `number` and `string` types are displayed directly, while `boolean`, `null`, and `undefined` types are ignored and not rendered.
+Rendering an array of ReactNodes will display all members of that array sequentially.

-Use React.createElement to make the ReactElement type, see [creating an element without jsx](https://react.dev/reference/react/createElement#creating-an-element-without-jsx) from the official React documentation.
+Use `React.createElement` to create a React element object; see [createElement](https://react.dev/reference/react/createElement) for the official React documentation on this method.

 **Signature:**